Donald Trump returns to court as his defense expert asserts there’s no evidence of accounting fraud

-With testimony winding down after more than two months, the Republican 2024 presidential front-runner showed up to watch a defense expert witness, accounting professor Eli Bartov, who reviewed the Trump financial statements at issue in the case and said he found no evidence of accounting fraud.
+With testimony winding down after more than two months, the Republican 2024 presidential front-runner showed up to watch his defense's expert, accounting professor Eli Bartov, who reviewed the Trump financial statements and disputed the crux of the state's lawsuit.

 Bartov, who teaches at New York University, testified that Trump’s financial statements didn’t violate accounting principles, and he suggested that anything problematic — like a huge year-to-year leap in the estimated value of the his Trump Tower penthouse — was simply an error.